-1 The number of permanent employees on the rolls of the Company 632 2 The percentage increase in median remuneration of employees in the financial year 5.27 3 Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in managerial remuneration and justification thereof and point our if there are any exceptional circumstances for increase in the managerial remuneration During the year 2020-21, the number of employees has decreased by 13.19%.
-The employee's average salary went up by 0.47% and there was no salary increase in the salary managerial personnel.
-4 Affirmation that the remuneration is as per the remuneration policy of the company The remuneration paid/payable is as per the remuneration policy of the company
+- 1) The aforesaid details are calculated on the basis of monthly cost to company paid during the financial year 2021-22. - 2) Remuneration paid /payable to Non-Executive Directors is based on the number of board meetings attended by them. - 3) A permanent employee does not include contract employees, retainers and labourers. - 4) The number of permanent employees on the rolls of the Company 684 5) The percentage increase in median remuneration of employees in the 2.15 financial year - 6) Average percentile increase already made in the salaries of employees other During the financial year 2021-22, no than the managerial personnel in the last financial year and its comparison of employees increased by 8.22% and with the percentile increase in managerial remuneration and justification increase in remuneration of employees thereof and point our if there are any exceptional circumstances for increase other than KMP is 5.44%. in the managerial remuneration - 7) Affirmation that the remuneration is as per the remuneration policy of the company

+The remuneration paid/payable is as per the remuneration policy of the company